Last Updated on 16th May 2026 by peppe8o

 All the other settings can be changed at any time by editing the camera settings.
 Scroll down to the “Save” button and click it.

-From the camera name link (green “Garage Camera” in the previous picture), you can go to the live preview.
-“Scale” settings will help to fit the preview into our screen, while the “Back” button (at the right side of this) will bring us back to the Console:
+From the camera name link (“Garage Camera” in the previous picture), you can go to the live preview.
+The “Scale” options will help you to fit the preview according to your needs, while the “Back” button (at the right side of this) will bring us back to the Console:

 Here you will find the camera properties editing form (already seen in the camera addition step).
 Please change the “Function” value to Mocord (or your preferred one):